AaltoSciComp/scicomp-docs/triton/usage/ood.rst

 OnDemand).

 How to use
 ----------

 http://ood.triton.aalto.fi .
-Log in with Aalto account.
-You first get to the dashboard view, that provides file transfer and other services.
+Uses common Aalto login (SSO session).
+You first get to the dashboard view, that provides a number of interacive applications, Triton login node shell access, file transfer and other services.

 Applications